apache/tajo/tajo-docs/src/main/sphinx/tsql/dfs_command.rst

 Executing HDFS commands
 *********************************

-You can run the hadoop dfs commands(FsShell) within tsql. ``\dfs`` command allows the hadoop dfs commands.
-If you want to use this command, you just specify FsShell arguments and add the semicolon at the end as follows:
+You can run the hadoop dfs command(FsShell) within tsql. ``\dfs`` command provides a shortcut to the hadoop dfs commands.
+If you want to use this command, just specify FsShell arguments and add the semicolon at the end as follows:

 .. code-block:: sql